 SPROUTING TUFTS - LONG THREADS

-Especially noticeable on hand-tufted rugs, long threads or tufts may appear above the pile surface, these can be trimmed to the pile height with a sharp pair of scissors without being detrimental to the appearance or wearability of the rug in anyway whatsoever.
+Especially noticeable on hand-tufted rugs, long threads, tufts or high loops may appear above the pile surface, these can be trimmed to the pile height with a sharp pair of scissors without being detrimental to the appearance or wearability of the rug in anyway whatsoever.
 Occasionally the odd tuft may come loose from the pile surface on hand tufted products this is quite normal when new and will not be detrimental to the appearance or wearability of the rug.

 PRESSURE MARKS AND CREASES

 On opening your rug for the first time, you may have creases and what appear to be darker or lighter bands running across the rug.
 If the creases are severe roll the rug with the pile facing outwards and leave in a warm area for a couple of hours, prior to laying on the floor.
 The creases may take up to a couple of weeks to drop out depending on the temperature of your room, amount of traffic and frequency of vacuuming.
 Sometimes a single line can be seen at only one edge of the rug where the edge of the rug has distorted the pile, this will disappear with time, accelerated with more frequent vacuuming or brushing.